 Recipe: Crockpot Beef Chili

 What Makes It Good: Our last recipe from Half Baked Harvest is a ground beef classic—and she makes it even easier by combining ingredients in a slow cooker.
 To make this chili, Gerard cooks seasoned beef and onions in a skillet and then drops them into a slow cooker with chicken broth, tomatoes, and maple syrup.
 Finally, you top finished bowls with cheddar cheese and avocado.

 Keep in Mind: "The heat of the chili is balanced with just a touch of sweetness from the maple syrup and a pinch of cinnamon," Gerard notes.

 Sliders With Sun-Dried Tomato Mayo

-What Makes It Good: When you're cooking for a crowd, keep this recipe for spicy and flavorful sliders in mind from the team at The Modern Proper.
+What Makes It Good: When you're cooking for a crowd, keep this spicy and flavorful slider recipe from the team at The Modern Proper in mind.
 The ground beef is combined with garlic, blue cheese, mustard, salt, and pepper, and then formed into patties.
-When the patties are cooked, they're sandwiched into mini brioche buns.
+Cooked patties are then sandwiched into mini brioche buns.